WelingtonMiranda2000/Optimal-Placement-and-Sizing-of-DG/README.md

 # Optimal-Placement-and-Sizing-of-DG
 MatLab code using PSO (Particle Swarm Optimization) to minimize power losses and voltage deviation by optimally placing and sizing DG

-In order to use this code, please cite:
+This project used particleswarm package https://www.mathworks.com/help/gads/particleswarm.html for PSO implementation and MATPOWER https://matpower.org/ for Power Flow implementation In order to use this code, please cite:

 ABNT ( Brazilian Association of Technical Standards)